Richard, Duke of Gloucester, and the Lady Anne

 1898, Edwin Austin Abbey, “ “King Lear,” Act I, Scene I”, Metropolitan Museum of Art.

-One of his biggest projects were a set of murals for the Boston Public Library.
-The theme of the paintings comes for the legend of King Arthur and “The Quest and Achievement of the Holy Grail”.
+One of his most ambitious projects was a series of murals for the Boston Public Library, collectively titled The Quest and Achievement of the Holy Grail, inspired by the legend of King Arthur.

 The Quest and Achievement of the Holy Grail mural ( Boston Public Library)